ClarityCafe/maru/README.md

 ## Installing the image

-You can use ``dd`` in Linux or use Rufus in DD mode in Linux to your USB.
+You can use ``dd`` in Linux or Rufus in DD mode on Windows to write the image to your USB.

 Once the image finishes writing to a USB, boot it to your PC, and cross your fingers.